 Digital disruption affects nearly every aspect of the insurance business.
 In response, many insurers are looking for ways to move toward a digital-first strategy.

-To transform into a digital-first insurance company, support from leadership is necessary but not sufficient, say Philipp Gerbert, Jan-Hinnerk Mohr and Michael Spira at Boston Consulting Group.
+To transform into a digital-first P&C insurer, support from leadership is necessary but not sufficient, say Philipp Gerbert, Jan-Hinnerk Mohr and Michael Spira at Boston Consulting Group.

 “Digital transformations are too long and arduous to succeed without full CEO support.
 But they also require support from the executives who control budgets, personnel decisions, and day-to-day priorities,” they write.
 In turn, these executives find that their own teams must embrace the digital transformation process, or the company will continue to rely on slow, outdated methods of meeting day to day goals.